laszlocph/gimlet-documentation/src/pages/blog/running-kubernetes-on-your-laptop-with-k3d.md

 NAME                            STATUS  AGE     VERSION k3d-my-first-cluster-server-0   Ready   2m15s   v1.25.6+k3s1
 ```

+You can install with `curl -s https://raw.githubusercontent.com/k3d-io/k3d/main/install.sh | bash` as described on [their homepage](https://k3d.io/v5.5.1/#installation).

 ## Deploy an app
 Congratulations!
 You now have a fully operational cluster running on your laptop.